treosh/baseline-url/README.md

 > Test a URL to see which [`baseline`](https://web-platform-dx.github.io/web-features/) features are used.

 Need to know what are the new web features used by a page?

-Or trying to use [Baseline](https://web-platform-dx.github.io/web-features/) to get clear information on which features are available across browsers?
+This library lists all modern features used by a URL, along with their [Baseline status](https://web-platform-dx.github.io/web-features/).

-This library lists all modern features used by a URL, along with their baseline status It loads a page with Headless Chrome, requests an internal [`UseCounter API`](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/use_counter_wiki.md), and maps WebDX ids to Baseline features.
+It loads a page with Headless Chrome, requests an internal [`UseCounter API`](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/use_counter_wiki.md), and maps WebDX ids to Baseline features.

 ## Usage